pepsi7959/batch-converter/README.md

-# batch-converter
+# encoding converter
-Convert multiple files to new encoding, TIS-620 to UTF-8, ASCII to UTF-8
+Convert multiple files to new encoding, TIS-620 to UTF-8, ASCII to UTF-8, so on.

 # prerequisite
-- iconv availabe for OSX, linux
+- `iconv` availabe for OSX, linux

 # How to use